balantaim/spring-reactive-mongo-books/README.md

 # This is book vault application

-### It uses asynchronous web request and document based database
+### It uses asynchronous web client and document based database

 ### Tools